For the protection of your facade and the environment.

 A hydrophilic surface supports the self-cleaning of facade surfaces when they are wetted by rain or dew moisture.
-A photocatalytic silicate facade paint becomes hydrophilic under light influence (see picture 1).
+A photocatalytic silicate facade paint becomes hydrophilic under light influence.
 The coating reduces the surface tension of the water, which makes it easier to wash away dirt.

 Silicate coatings are anti-static and non-thermoplastic.
 So dirt particles do not adhere very well to the surface.

-Photocatalytic mineral paints in exterior spaces contribute to the decomposition of atmospheric air pollutants such as nitrogen oxides, greenhouse gases or superficial contaminations (see picture 2).
+Photocatalytically active mineral coatings help to break down air pollutants.
+Photocatalytic mineral paints in exterior spaces contribute to the decomposition of atmospheric air pollutants such as nitrogen oxides, greenhouse gases or superficial contaminations.
 By doing this, the durability of the inorganically bound coating is not reduced.

 Photoactive coatings decompose many other pollutants apart from nitrogen oxides, for example sulphur dioxide (SO2), ammonia (NH3), carbon monoxide (CO), solvents, formaldehyde or even fats and acids.